wp-plugins/join-the-event/readme.txt

 == Description ==

 Join the Event allows you to make use of a solid RSVP form for your next event.
 The form supports Ajax and prevents double joining.
-The Wordpress intuitive usable backend pages are designed with the iconic font and CSS tool [FontAwesome]: (http://fortawesome.github.io/Font-Awesome/)
+The Wordpress intuitive usable backend pages are designed with the iconic font and CSS tool [FontAwesome](http://fortawesome.github.io/Font-Awesome/)

 = Features =
 *	Configure your event by date, number of escorts and attache a Facebook/Event-Link and ICS-Calendar file